antazo/antazo/README.md

 <!--# Hi there 👋-->
 # github.com/antazo

 🚀 **Tech-savvy software engineer with a passion for backend development and modern AI integrations!** With over a decade of experience building robust, scalable platforms, my current focus is on creating resilient backend systems and APIs that leverage **Microsoft Azure**, **Python**, and **C#**.

-I’m aiming to merge my expertise in cloud computing with AI and DevSecOps practices to enhance security and process optimization.
+💡 I am on track to achieve **Developer Associate** certification, aiming to merge my expertise in cloud computing with **AI** and DevSecOps practices to enhance security and process optimization.

 ## 🔭 I’m currently working on